rancher/docs/content/k3s/latest/en/backup-restore/_index.md

 Snapshots are enabled by default.

-The snapshot directory defaults to `/server/db/snapshots`.
+The snapshot directory defaults to `${data-dir}/server/db/snapshots`.
+Note that the `/var/lib/rancher/k3s` prefix can be changed by setting the `--data-dir` flag.
+This prefix is currently omitted from the documented paths.

 To configure the snapshot interval or the number of retained snapshots, refer to the [options.](#options)

 ### Restoring a Cluster from a Snapshot

-When K3s is restored from backup, the old data directory will be moved to `/server/db/etcd-old/`.
+When K3s is restored from backup, the old data directory will be moved to `${data-dir}/server/db/etcd-old/`.
 Then K3s will attempt to restore the snapshot by creating a new data directory, then starting etcd with a new K3s cluster with one etcd member.

 To restore the cluster from backup, run K3s with the `--cluster-reset` option, with the `--cluster-reset-restore-path` also given: